FeLiNa0/suspenseful_random_number_picker/README.md

 This program only uses the Python standard library.
 No external dependencies are necessary, besides a Python installation.

+If you install the `pyaudio` Python library, this program can play sound.

 Try any of:

 ```